hyphacoop/handbook/data.md

 - Phone numbers that connect to meetings (if audio connection is made via a telephone call)

 We do not knowingly collect any information from children under the age of 13 without appropriate consent and authorization.
-If you believe we have inadvertently collected personal information from a child under 13 without proper consents please contact `data [at] hypha.coop` so that we may delete such information as soon as possible.
+If you believe we have inadvertently collected personal information from a child under 13 without proper consents please contact <a href="mailto:%64%61%74%61%40%68%79%70%68%61%2E%63%6F%6F%70">data@hypha.coop</a> so that we may delete such information as soon as possible.

 ### Why we collect data